burrrata/cryptoeconomics.study_rust_edition/src/ch1_centralized_payment_processor.md

 ## Code

 MUST run in the [Rust Playground](https://play.rust-lang.org) and [mdBook](https://rust-lang-nursery.github.io/mdBook/index.html).
 This means no external Ethereum or crypto libraries.
 The goal is to explain the core concepts as simply as possible with working Rust code.
-THEN explain how the user can upgrade the toy functions in order to move towards something like [Parity's Ethereum Client](https://github.com/paritytech/parity-ethereum).
+THEN explain how the user can upgrade the toy functions in order to move towards something like [Parity's Ethereum Client](https://github.com/paritytech/parity-ethereum) or [Substrate](https://github.com/paritytech/substrate).

 Here's Karl's awesome code:
 - https://github.com/cryptoeconomics-study/code/blob/master/c1_CentralPaymentOperator/paypalWithSigs.js